 • When the damages are not found by a jury, the court shall assess them.
 In either event the court may increase the damages up to three times the amount found or assessed.
-Increased damages under this passessed in a large the large the
+Increased damages under this passessed in agraph shall not apply to proving rights under section 1 (d) of this title.